isabellahoch/isabellahoch/README.md

 ### Hi, I'm Isabella Hochschild - @isabellahoch (she/her/hers) 👋

-I'm a Computer Science & Economics student at Dartmouth College passionate about using technology to solve real-world problems :)
+I'm a Computer Science & Economics student at Dartmouth College passionate about using technology to solve real-world problems.

-- Check out my portfolio website at [isabellahochschild.com](isabellahochschild.com)
+To learn more about my background and projects I've worked on, please visit my portfolio website at [isabellahochschild.com](isabellahochschild.com) 🤗
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/isabellahochschild/)

 ## 📘 Languages I'm proficient in: